rkburnside/rtl_glider/README.md

-# rtl_glider
+# Return-To-Launch Glider

-return to launch glider project. it'll be a glider lifted by a weather balloon into the high atmosphere and then released and it'll return to its initial launch location.
+The repo is meant to develop and document a return-to-launch glider.
+In short, it'll be a glider that is lifted by a weather balloon into the high atmosphere and then released and it'll return to its initial launch location.